nicolas-poirier/dnac-api-scripts/README.md

 ***You are now ready to use the script!***

-- On Linux and MACOS, it may be needed to use the python3 command to specify the version of Python
+- On Linux and MacOS, it may be needed to use the python3 command to specify the version of Python
 - System Args
   * Help section:
 ```